14 Best Things to Do in Michigan City IN

 Washington Park Beach, Sheridan Beach, Long Beach

-Michigan City provides plenty of sandy beachfront to experience Lake Michigan in all of its beauty.
+Michigan City provides plenty of sandy beachfront to experience Lake Michigan’s beauty.
 The sand is clean and plentiful for play and the waters are perfect for swimming.
-On a clear day, you can see the Chicago skyline from some of its shores.

 Michigan City IN